Related Post

 I know it has personally worked for me.
 Tomato juice did not work for me!

-sandy said in October 24th, 2009 at 11:50 am
+October 24, 2009 at 11:50 am

 Tomato juice is what most people use; though I know it doesn’t work 100%.
 I know there’s a special spray you can get from vets that helps; but it too isn’t 100%.
 I will note this and let my brother and neighbor know.
 Their dogs get sprayed several times a year by skunks.
 It makes sense to me.
 Baking soda is a good cleaning item.